 So the structure of the workbook consisted largely of pre-conceived topics, which I wanted to practice for a few weeks and which I evaluated at the end of the day.
 Through the evaluation, I was able to adjust my goals and develop my recovery the next day.

 The subjects were chosen according to my needs, and they also shifted over time.
 For example, when I had a good grasp of planning, I no longer had to practice that, and I could replace it with another subject.

 I tried to write down as many experiences as possible.
-Positive things I experienced.
-That could be the smallest things.
-Cup in dishwasher, garbage bag changed, etc. Small steps.
+Positive things I had experienced one day.
+Those could be the smallest things.
+Cup in dishwasher, garbage bag changed, spoken to postman.
+Small steps.

 What is positive?

 After a few weeks I bought such a notebook and started writing.
-Writing off me not only provided insights, but also peace in my mind.
-When it’s on paper, you don’t have to think about it anymore and it no longer swarms in your head.
+Writing me off not only provided insights but also peace of mind.
+If it’s on paper, you don’t have to think about it anymore and it doesn’t swarm in your head anymore.